- How much money is won in a year?

 All tickets generated by the lottery terminal expire 12 months after the draw date on the ticket.
 For INSTANT tickets, check the expiry date on the ticket back.

-Sports Games are valid one year from the end of the Games List week from which the ticket was issued.
+Sports tickets are valid for 12 months from the last day of the games List from which the selections were made.

 18. How do I claim winnings if I am a resident of the United States?